How to Crochet a Beautiful Wavy Blanket for Your Home Decor

 Pattern

-• Create a foundation with your desired number of stitches to obtain the width you want (before the border) with Color A - use either a good old ch foundation or you can do foundation sc if it's in your skill set;
+Begin by creating a foundation with your desired number of stitches to obtain the width you want (before the border) using Color A. You can use either a traditional chain foundation or foundation single crochet if you're comfortable with that technique.

-Row 1: in second ch from hook *3 sc, hdc, 3 dc, hdc, repeat from * across until you run out of stitches
+- Row 1: In the second chain from the hook, *3 sc, hdc, 3 dc, hdc, repeat from * across until you run out of stitches.
+(It's okay to adjust based on your last stitch, turn)

-• Row 2: switch to Color B (and this may sound tricky, but it really isn't, and there's a chart below if you're a chart person), ch for the appropriate height of your first actual stitch, then dc in each sc in the previous row, hdc in each hdc, and sc in each dc across; you'll end this row with 3 dc if you started with 3 sc, ch 3 turn;
+- Row 2: Switch to Color B (this may sound tricky, but it's quite simple.
+A chart is provided below if you prefer that format).
+Chain for the appropriate height of your first actual stitch, then dc in each sc from the previous row, hdc in each hdc, and sc in each dc across.
+You'll finish this row with 3 dc if you started with 3 sc; ch 3 and turn.

-• Row 3: dc in each dc, hdc in each hdc, sc in each sc of the previous row, turn;
+- Row 3: Dc in each dc, hdc in each hdc, and sc in each sc of the previous row, then turn.

-• Row 4: switch back to Color A and use the same rules from Row 2;
+- Row 4: Switch back to Color A and follow the same rules from Row 2.

-This isn't the most visually stunning chart, but hopefully it illustrates the pattern that is a little weird when I try to put it into words. lulz
+This isn't the most visually stunning chart, but hopefully, it illustrates the pattern that can be a bit challenging to describe in words.

-For my border I did three rounds of sc with 2 ch in each corner, then a round of sl for finishing, but you can do whatever sort of border you like.
-Weave in any ends you have and you've got yourself a blanket!
+For my border, I completed three rounds of sc with two chains in each corner, followed by a round of slip stitch for finishing.
+However, feel free to choose any border style you prefer.
+Make sure to weave in any ends, and you've got yourself a lovely blanket!

-PROTIP: I didn't break off my colors for my color changes.
-I loosely carried the unused yarn because I hate weaving in ends.
-I then grabbed the floating bits when I did my border and hid them in the stitches on the back of the blanket.
+PROTIP: I didn’t break off my colors during my color changes.
+Instead, I loosely carried the unused yarn because I dislike weaving in ends.
+I then caught the floating bits when doing my border and hid them in the stitches on the back of the blanket.